-Figure 17 shows how GPU DirectRDMA technology improves GPU communication performance by a factor of 10 over the traditional approach.
-These improvements have made GPU DirectRDMA technology a mandatory component of HPC and AI applications, improving both performance and scalability.
-All standard Message Passing Interface (MPIs) and the NVIDIA Collective Communications Library (NCCL) include native RDMA support.
+- 1 Figure 17 shows how GPU DirectRDMA technology improves GPU communication performance by - 2 a factor of 10 over the traditional approach.
+These improvements have made GPU DirectRDMA - 3 technology a mandatory component of HPC and AI applications, improving both performance and - 4 scalability.